PhonologicalCorpusTools/SLPAA/docs/source/movement_module.rst

 Select the **plane** (or combination of planes) that fully encompasses the range of movement described in the current module.
 This section is automatically specified by the program as 'not relevant' when the module includes a 'straight' perceptual shape, or when the axis direction is coded as 'not relevant' by the user.

 For each selected plane, you can also choose a circular directionality if desired.
 See the :ref:`global_settings` page for how to switch between relative ipsi/contra and absolute (counter-)clockwise directions for any circular shapes that involve the horizontal axis, as well as a definition of the default clockwise direction for each plane.
-See :ref:`signing_space` for a visual representation of these options.
+See :ref:`signing_space_page` for a visual representation of these options.

 .. note::
     A combination of planes can be interpreted as ... **(not intended to be sequential in one module)**